lenincompres/DOM.create/README.md

 This is equivalent to using the [style property of DOM element](https://www.w3schools.com/jsref/prop_html_style.asp).

 Style properties may be assigned without an emcompasing *style:* object.
-The *style:* object, same as the *content:* object, are useful to organize and be specific about our model structure.
+The *style:* object, same as the *content:* object, are useful to organize and be specific about your model structure.
 Yet the previous code could be written as follows.

 ```javascript